3 Ways to Spruce Up the Look of Your Wood Floors

 by Janet Holman on Aug 15, 2013

-It’s time to make those wood floor look new again.
-However, you won’t have to polish off a lot of dollars to do it, but one does have to employ some knowhow and a bit of elbow grease.
+It’s time to make those wood floors look new again.
+However, you won’t have to polish off a lot of dollars to do it, but one does have to employ some know how and a bit of elbow grease.

 Check your floor for surface damage, such as stains, tarnish, and scratches.
 Use mildly-warm water, removing surface stains and discoloration.
 Next, use steel wool to scour the surface of your wood floor.
 Don’t scrub too hard, or you will scratch.
 The steel wool prepares the floor for another coat of finishing.